 Day 3 Reveille is at 3 am.

-After daybreak, students will have a chance to rest and eat, then it’s back to the range for long distance fundamentals.
+After daybreak, students will have a chance to rest and eat, then it’s back to the range for unknown distance target engagements, reading wind, shooter/spotter communication, counter sniper techniques, observation, tactics, and urban hides.

 Students should be familiar with firearm safety, the basic operation of their rifle and scope, the principles of trajectory and zeroing, be in good physical shape, and have a high school level understanding or better of English, history, geometry, physics, chemistry, human anatomy, and common sense.

 This is not a suitable first class.
-Students should have formal training on carbine or rifle prior to attending.
+Students should have formal training on carbine and scope theory prior to attending.
+If in doubt, call Brian at 408 892 5460 to discuss.

 Students should run and exercise 3x per week to build up stamina and physical fitness prior to attending the class.